The 8 Best Cordless Hedge Trimmers for 2026: Expert-Reviewed, Compared, and Ranked

 Disclosure: As an independent reviewer, we may receive an affiliate commission on qualifying purchases made through our links.
 This helps support our research and testing team at OASTHAR.
 Learn more about our testing process.

-This guide is built for shoppers who want a simple answer.
+This guide is built for shoppers who want a straight answer.
 Which trimmer fits your yard, your hands, and the kind of cutting you actually do?
+Cordless models have improved significantly in recent years — modern 40V and 56V batteries now match the runtime of many corded tools, without the cord getting in the way.

 Below you’ll get quick picks, how we test, full reviews of all 8 models, a comparison table, and a short buying guide to help you choose with confidence.